CherryYeti/FireStarter/README.md

 Welcome to FireStarter!

-FireStarter is an open source discord bot coded to help start, stop and manage your minecraft servers!
+FireStarter is a free and open source discord bot coded to help start, stop and manage your minecraft servers!

 # PREREQUISITES
 Node.js 16.6.0 or newer is required.